 Pop your email here & get the original Broke Backpacker Bible for FREE.

 Final Thoughts on What to Pack for Greece

 If you’re thinking that you’re ready to hop on that plane and straight on a ferry headed for the islands to soak up some history – and some sun – we completely agree!
-Take advantage of all the beach and off-the-beach splendor that Greece has to offer, and be sure to take lots of pictures.
+Grab that backpack (or suitcase) and take advantage of all the beach and off-the-beach splendor that Greece has to offer, and be sure to take lots of pictures.
 You’ll want to remember every detail of this adventure!

 And for transparency’s sake, please know that some of the links in our content are affiliate links.
 That means that if you book your accommodation, buy your gear, or sort your insurance through our link, we earn a small commission (at no extra cost to you).
 That said, we only link to the gear we trust and never recommend services we don’t believe are up to scratch.
 Again, thank you!